-The Blue Prism Robotic Operating Model™ as deployment methodology
+SS&C Blue Prism Robotic Operating Model™ as a Deployment Methodology

-Technology insertions without a cross-functional implementation plan and operational methodology often goes awry.
-To help organizations along their automation journey, Blue Prism offers The Robotic Operating Model™.
-This approach enables organizations to successfully maximize business benefit through the scaled deployment of intelligent automation, which rapidly delivers on-going business value through the identification and automation of manual processes within a structured and controlled IT approved environment.
+Technology insertions without a cross-functional implementation plan and operational methodology often go awry.
+To help organizations along their automation journey, SS&C Blue Prism offers The Robotic Operating Model™ (ROM).
+This approach enables organizations to successfully maximize business benefits through the scaled deployment of intelligent automation, which rapidly delivers ongoing business value through the identification and automation of manual processes within a structured and controlled IT-approved environment.

 - Governance and Pipeline